BassamMonib/Projects/Blockchain/README.md

 * Different features of CryptoZombies are tested
 * NatSpec comment standard used while writing test cases

+### Order Book Marketplace contract and testing
+* Buyer can buy an asset and can put up a buying request for an asset in a desired price
+* Seller can place an order of their asset and can set demand price for an asset
+* Smart Contract matches the buyers request with the matching sellers demand and then remove both matching buying and selling request data when order finished

 ## Truffle

 ### CryptoZombies Testing and Deployment